Figs - Facts, Nutritional And Health Benefits

 This is the reason one frequently finds wasps or their larvae in figs.

 Raw fig is green in colour and matures to a brown or purple colour.
 The fig plant exudes a milky sap that is irritating to our skin.

 The fig plant can grow in any type of well-drained soil.
 The roots are aggressive and go deep down to locate underground water, even searching for water in cracks in the rocks.

 The fig tree offers a cool environment in hot areas and provides a cool shelter in times of extreme heat.

 The fig tree is grown for its edible fruit as well as for its ornamental value.
 Figs are eaten fresh and dried.
 They are also processed in various ways in the form of jams, marmalades, fig newtons etc. They are used in the making of many bakery products.
 The fruits are also candied.

 An oil can is produced from its seed that is edible.
-The leaves are used as a fodder and in France the extract of the leaves is used as a material used to make perfumes.
+The leaves are used as fodder and in France, the extract of the leaves is used as a material used to make perfumes.

 Nutritional Benefits Of Figs